-- 51. Unless specific provision is otherwise made, there is no guarantee that an absence of longer than 6 weeks during a calendar year will be seen as anything but a break in a person's ordinary residence.
+51. Unless specific provision is otherwise made, there is no guarantee that an absence of longer than 6 weeks during a calendar year will be seen as anything but a break in a person's ordinary residence.
+If a person intends to have an extended absence from Jersey, they are advised to contact the Social Security Department, in advance of the absence, to establish how their residential and employment status may be affected.

 Provision has been made, however, for the following circumstances:

 - a.
 Full-time education.

 - b.
-Travelling.
+Travelling and 'gap' years.

 - c.
 Receipt of health care.

 - d.
 Secondment to another jurisdiction.

 - e.
 Caring for another person outside the Island.

 - f.
 Extreme circumstances.

+- g.
+Looked after children.